CLICK HERE FOR A PDF OF THIS BACKGROUNDER THAT INCLUDES CITATIONS.

-SUMMARY: For the past 20 years, studies have consistently estimated that almost half of all individuals with schizophrenia or bipolar disorder are receiving no treatment for their mental illness at any given time.
-According to recent estimates of NIMH, this means that approximately such individuals are receiving no treatment.
+SUMMARY: For the past 20 years, studies have consistently estimated that between 40 and 50 percent of all individuals with schizophrenia or bipolar disorder are receiving no treatment for their mental illness at any given time.
+According to disease prevalence estimates of NIMH, this means that approximately 3.0-3.5 million such individuals are receiving no treatment.

 * * *

 In 2010, the National Institute of Mental Health (NIMH) estimated that 40 percent of adults with schizophrenia and 51 percent of individuals with severe bipolar disorder receive no treatment in a one-year period.
 NIMH also estimated that there are 2.6 million adults with schizophrenia (1.1% of the adult population) and 5.1 million adults with severe bipolar disorder (2.2% of adult population).
 That means that there are 3.0-3.5 million adults with schizophrenia or bipolar disorder not being treated in the US on any given day.

 Mark Olfson et al. at Columbia reanalyzed 2003 national Medicaid claims for 49,239 individuals with schizophrenia who were hospitalized.
 They found that 41 percent of the patients received no psychiatric follow-up treatment in the month following their discharge from the hospital.
 The strongest predictors of which patients would not get follow-up treatment were substance abuse and a history of not having received treatment prior to their hospitalization.